RYFoR/.github/profile/README.md

-**RYFoR** is the scientific organization of Diego Rincon-Yanez.
-It brings together a portfolio of **reusable**, **interoperable**, and **FAIR-aligned** software, data, and semantic tools for modern open research.
-Projects span foundational AI architectures, semantic web technologies, and reproducible knowledge infrastructures.
+👋 Welcome to RYFoR — Rincon-Yanez FAIR Open Research an open space of scientific code, data, and tools curated by Diego Rincon-Yanez.
+It serves as a workspace to publish reusable, FAIR-aligned artifacts developed across projects in AI, semantic technologies, and open data infrastructure.
+The goal is to ensure transparency, reusability, and long-term value in research software and datasets.

 ## 🧭 Guiding Principles